-Well, this illustrates again how, before you understand the way things work, how complicated the tumors can get.
+Baker: Well, this illustrates again how, before you understand the way things work, how complicated the tumors can get.

-Right.
+Manaker: Right.
 I want to discuss the Epstein-Barr virus.
-That was very, very important because I think that the overall exploration of that herpesvirus cost us a lot of money over the years, and I understand that that virus, put into a marmoset (I think it was a cotton-top which I guess was one of those bad species to try to work with, but usually couldn't get anything) induced was a B type lymphoma which was, as you know, suggestive because Burkitt's tumor was the B type cell.
+That was very, very important because I think that the overall exploration of that herpesvirus cost us a lot of money over the years, and I understand that that virus, put into a marmoset (I think it was a cotton-top which I guess was one of those bad species to try to work with, but usually couldn't get anything) induced was a B type lymphoma which was, as you know, suggestive because Burkit's tumor was the B type cell.
 And beyond that I don't know.
 It rambled around.
 The Henles took a hold of that virus for a while.
 They were lucky.
 They had a girl in their laboratories, as you know, who was negative and they used her sera as a control.
-Then, all of a sudden, she got infectious mononucleosis and her serum became positive, and they made their big study of college students and so on and came out with the infectious mononucleosis relationship.
+Then, all of a sudden, she got infectious mononucleosis relationship.
 And I guess that herpesvirus is blamed for a lot of things, but it never really materialized into an awful lot.
 But I think it awakened that whole business with herpesviruses and herpesvirus Type II in cervical carcinoma and all the rest which, to me, I thought quite weak.
 Some of the areas where you had very much tumor involvement and such stuff in Africa, didn't jibe with some of the South American studies.
 I kind of forget a little bit about this but, in my own mind, I didn't think that there was anything too conclusive there.

-Did you get involved with the African adventure?
+Baker: Did you get involved with the African adventure?

-Well, the way I got involved in that--Epstein-Barr--we had-- Well, first of all, we met Epstein, you know, and he gave us the story about looking at this stuff and seeing this herpesvirus electron microscopically, and then we got a visit from our friend Pulvertaft who had in his breast pocket some test tube cultures from different individuals with
+Manaker: Well, the way I got involved in that--Epstein-Barr--we had-- Well, first of all, we met Epstein, you know, and he gave us the story about looking at this stuff and seeing this herpesvirus electron microscopically, and then we got a visit from our friend Pulvertaft who had in his breast pocket some test tube cultures from different individuals with Burkitt's tumor.
+And I looked at them and I think there were 9 or 10 of them--